Generation-UK-I/DatabaseOperations/intro_to_sql.md

 Generally speaking, when looking at a piece of data, if it has a clear meaning, we call this structured data.

 Consider `3665156958940023`, `01704568473`, or `150876`; Out of context these could be anything, but if we label them `card_no`, `tel`, and `DOB` suddenly they make sense.

-In these cases we could enter them into a SQL database, and define the appropriate schema to ensure the data is added correctly - so the card field will not accept letters, and the DOB field only takes 6 numberical characters, and so on.
+In these cases we could enter them into a SQL database, and define the appropriate schema to ensure the data is added correctly - so the card field will not accept letters, and the DOB field only takes 6 numerical characters, and so on.

 These are examples of structured data - the meaning of the data is clear, and it is suitable for adding to a SQL database.